Blake Taylor

 Buyers find recurring revenue suitable and helpful for planning future expenses, determining financial growth projections, and assessing the viability of the business in the long run.
 The ability to show this just increases the buyer’s stability in their decisions and confidence in the business and will help to close the deal.

-Synergy Business Brokers is a leading mergers and acquisitions firm focused on selling companies with an annual revenue of $700,000 to $40 million.
+Synergy Business Brokers is a leading mergers and acquisitions firm focused on selling companies with an annual revenue of $700,000 to $250 million.
 If you are considering selling your business, consult our award-winning business brokers.
 Synergy Business Brokers has the right expertise to help you reveal the best aspects of your business and put them in the limelight for prospective buyers to see.
-We have experienced Senior Brokers in MA, NY, NJ, and CT and sell businesses around the United States.
+We have experienced Senior M&A Brokers throughout the US and sell businesses around the World.